cbuchner1/CUDAManagedHeap/README.md

 in CUDA code to allow the CPU and GPU access the heap concurrently.
 The host side uses operations from the \<atomic\> header.

+## Possible use cases

+* For passing data containers between CPU and GPU in a producer / consumer pattern.

+* When unable to determine in advance how much memory would be required to return a result, allocate a container on the GPU and return it with exactly the size required.

+* For implementing e.g. STL-like storage containers that work on CPU and GPU alike.

+* For applications that need to do a lot of dynamic memory allocations on GPU.
+ScatterAlloc has very high performance as it is mostly contention free.
+See the related paper under Resources.

+* For applications that like to share heap space between CPU and GPU

 ## Additional Notes

 Note that the unit tests I added are very bare-bones, as I do not have access to the original test and